algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 <!-- TODO: Create three personas (at least 2) about a professional of wine, a tourist that wants to try cheeses according to regional specialities, someone from the region that wants to have a good wine for their party -->

+#### Persona 1: Hao Huang

 ---

+**Name**: Hao Huang

+**Age Range**: 20-60 years old

+**Description**: Hao Huang is a tourist that want to discover new traditional meals from her different trip.

+**Frustrations**:

+- She can't read description card in the store because she doesn't speak French.
+- She never found traditional dish from Provence.
+- She really liked a wine in her country but can't find one that tastes the same.

+**Goals**:

+- She wants to use an application translated in many languages.
+- She wants to discover new traditional dishesof the region.
+- She wants to find wines that taste the same as those in her hometown.

+#### Persona 2: Remi Passereau

+---

+**Name**: Remi Passereau

+**Age Range**: 45-65

+**Description**: Remi is a wine amateurs and love to discover new wines.

+**Frustrations**:

+- No application gives enough details about wine tastes in its opinion.
+- He would like to filter his research for a more accurate result.
+- He never find the bottle in the store aisle.

+**Goals**:

+- He wants to select his wine according to wines tastes description.
+- He wants to find the bottle quickly without getting lost in the aisle.
+- He wants a precise research and not to lose time while searching.

+#### Persona 3: Maxence Vidal

+---

+**Name**: Maxence Vidal

+**Age Range**: 18-30

+**Description**: A young person new to culinary word and traditions.

+**Frustrations**:

+- Maxence never tasted a traditional dish of the region.
+- Maxence have nough of searching for wines and cheeses on different applications.
+- Maxence can't use online application due to it's poor quality internet connection.

+**Goals**:

+- They want to discover traditional dishes of their heart region.
+- They want to save time in their research by searching for both cheeses and wines on the same application.
+- They want a free-connection application to use it even with their connection.

 ### Use Cases